thoth-tech/handbook/docs/processes/company-operations-guide.md

   - Contribution guidelines
   - Best practice policies
   - Learning resources (for example, how to use Markdown)
-  - OnBoarding and OffBoarding processes
+  - Onboarding and Offboarding processes
   - Company reports, charter, and structure
   - Leadership information
   - Data strategies